websashka/filesign-dapp/README.md

 ## Tasks

-1. Implement polkadot address selection from polkadot extension and store it in localstorage (use antd selector)
+1. Implement polkadot address selection from polkadot extension and store it in localstorage (use antd selector);
 2. Implement functions assignAuditor and signLatestVersion.
-You can use functions from src/hooks/usePolkadot as an example
+You can use functions from src/hooks/usePolkadot as an example;
 3. Create pages for showing file data, auditor assignment, creating and signing a file.
-Addresses for creation and signing file must be different.
+Addresses for creation and signing file must be different;
-4. Page for creating file should have file uploader component and be able to calculate file hash which must be saved into the blockchain
+4. Page for creating file should have file uploader component and be able to calculate file hash which must be saved into the blockchain.

 ## Bonus tasks